markzuckerbergas/gbmplus-api-python/README.md

 1. Get the CLINET_ID from the GBM Plus login dashboard
 ![where to find client id screenshot](.github/images/client_id.png)

-2. Keep your USER_EMAIL, PASSWORD and CLIENT_ID safe and secure.
+2. Keep your USER_EMAIL, USER_PASSWORD and CLIENT_ID safe and secure.
 You can use environment variables for development.

 3. Install the latest version of [Python 3](ttps://wiki.python.org/moin/BeginnersGuide/NonProgrammers)